 KRAS gene with mutation (change)

-Mutated KRAS sends too many signals in the cell that lead cells to grow out of control. which means 1 cell divides into many cells.
+Mutated KRAS sends too many signals in the cell that lead cells to grow out of control, which means one cell divides into many cells.

 KRAS with gene mutation, More signals for cell growth, Cell growth is out of control and causes cancer